-I have my Master’s Degree in Library and Information Studies from UBC, and although I don’t use my degree in my daily life (except by reading books to my son), I absolutely loved my time in grad school and learned so much.
+I have my Master’s Degree in Library and Information Studies, and although I don’t use my degree in my daily life (except by reading books to my son), I absolutely loved my time in grad school and learned so much.

 If you haven’t been to your local library since story time as a kid, it’s time to pay it another visit.
 Keep reading to learn why you should definitely fall back in love with your local public library.

 (Please note: keep in mind that when I say free, I mean that it’s typically taxpayer money.
 So it just makes sense to take advantage of what we’re already supporting!)

 Action item: Visit your local public library (even online!) and find something that you want to take advantage of.

 You know I love to hear your thoughts!
 Do you use your library?
 Why or why not?